 Guests are required to bring their own food, though the caretakers can do the cooking for a fee.
 Dinnerware and utensils are available in the island.
 In our case, we brought prepared rice meals and an array of bread loaves and pandesal — unintentionally, since none of us knew what the other would bring as snacks.

-We paid P620 each for the overnight stay and about P350 for round-trip commute fare.
+We paid P350 each for round-trip commute fare.
 Travel time is about 4-5 hours.